The life cycles of household brands

 ADAPT, OR DIE

-As Ahmed observed, "Markets never remain static.
+As Alam observed, "Markets never remain static.
 Failure to adapt can be costly."

 Aromatic Beauty Soap lost relevance, too slow to diversify.
 By contrast, Unilever segmented its brands carefully -- Lux for urban consumers, Lifebuoy for rural households, Dove for higher-income buyers.